Charles Waggoner – Colorado Robin Hood

 Perhaps fittingly, Waggoner’s crime, apprehension, and trial took place in the shadow of the stock market crash of October 24-29, 1929, which precipitated the Great Depression of the 1930s.

-Waggoner was paroled in May, 1935.
-A convicted felon during the Depression, he had difficulty finding work, so he contacted an old friend, J. Walter Eames, who operated the Biltmore Club in Grand Junction, Colorado.
+Waggoner was paroled in May 1935.
+A convicted felon during the Depression, he struggled to find work, so he contacted an old friend, J. Walter Eames, who operated the Biltmore Club in Grand Junction, Colorado.
 By some accounts, Eames owed Waggoner a favor, Waggoner having bankrolled a destitute Eames with $300 in gold some years earlier.
 Eames employed him either in the office or operating a gaming table.
 A few years later, Waggoner received unwelcome publicity as a side effect of a murder investigation when, on December 18, 1938, three masked gunmen attempted to rob the club and managed to kill Eames with a sawed-off shotgun.
-In 1939 Waggoner and his wife moved to Reno, Nevada, where he found employment selling brushes.
+In 1939, Waggoner and his wife moved to Reno, Nevada, where he found employment selling brushes.
 She died in 1957 and he in 1960 at age 87.

 Waggoner has all the makings of a true Robin Hood figure.
-He literally robbed from the rich, in this case the New York banks, for the benefit of the less fortunate, the depositors in the local Bank of Telluride.
+He literally robbed from the rich, in this case, the New York banks, for the benefit of the less fortunate, the depositors in the local Bank of Telluride.
 He in no way profited from his crime.
-It was done solely for the benefit of his depositors — farmers, ranchers, miners and local businessmen – and he spent several years in prison for his pains.
-Whether Waggoner was a “cold-blooded rascal,” as claimed by US Attorney Tuttle, or a self-sacrificing altruist is a judgment best left to the reader.
+It was done solely for the benefit of his depositors — farmers, ranchers, miners, and local businessmen — and he spent several years in prison for his efforts.
+Whether Waggoner was a “cold-blooded rascal,” as claimed by U.S. Attorney Tuttle, or a self-sacrificing altruist is a judgment best left to the reader.

 Author Daniel R. Seligman